 - If you study away from home, finding new housing and possibly living with new people

 Coping with new challenges can have an impact on your mental health, but there are lots of things that you can do to make your time as a student easier and more enjoyable.

 “The tutors who I chose to open up to were supportive.
 It was as a result of asking for help that I realised that with a few adjustments I would be able to finish my course, and nobody thought any less of me.”

-Although stress isn’t a mental health problem, it can lead to mental health problems like depression and anxiety
+- Stress – becoming a student can be a stressful experience, and although stress is not a mental health problem, it can lead to mental health problems like depression and anxiety